TigerAppsOrg/tiger-junction/prerequisites/README.md

 ```
 The rest of the file is a list of courses in that department with information about their prerequisites.
 The format is as follows:

 - `course` is the course code.
-Only list the first crosslisting, the compiler will automatically add the rest.
+Only include the first (primary) crosslisting.
-- `last` is the code for the most recent term that the course was offered.
+- `last` is the term code for the most recent term in which the course was offered.
 - `travel` indicates that the course requires travel outside of the Princeton area.
-- `iw` indicates that the course is an independent work course only open to concentrators.
+- `iw` indicates that the course is an independent work course open only to concentrators.
 - `equiv` is a list of equivalent courses.
 - `notes` is any additional information about the prerequisites.
+Use sparingly.
-- `reqs` is the boolean expression of the prerequisite.
-Use `|` for or, and `&` for and.
-The compiler will automatically convert this into a JSON object.
+- `reqs` is the prerequisite boolean expression.
+Use `|` for or, and `&` for and, and separate with paranthesees.
+The expression should have no interpretational ambiguitiy.

+Example:
 ```yaml
 - course: ECE 250
   last: 1244